thenetcircle/dino/ROADMAP.md

     - send successful login events and disconnect events to a message queue
 * decouple api actions
     - using hooks to respond to api events
+* delivery guarantee
+    - client can set ID on message, will be put on provider.id in response and server-generated id as root id

 0.1X.0
 ---